 Annual fee: $95.
 The bonus and benefits are worth a lot more than that.

 Free night benefit: In addition to the nice welcome offer, you will receive a free night at each anniversary.
 Starting at your first anniversary of card membership, receive a free night certificate redeemable for one night worth up to 35,000 points (This benefit kicks in at your first anniversary of card membership, not when you open the card).

 Though the annual fee is $95, the annual free night can be valuable.
 We used a certificate to book the Tambo del Inka property (a Luxury Collection Resort) in Peru.
 This is a great value because the rate on our dates was over $400 per night.
 So even if we get no other benefits out of having this card, think of it like this: we booked a $400 room for $95.

 Silver status: This card also gives the cardholder automatic Marriott silver status, which is… meh.
 But I thought I would mention it in case anyone cares.
 If you spend $35,000 per year you’ll receive gold status.

 Fast tack to elite status: Receive 15 Elite night credits each calendar year

 What is the earn rate on the Marriott Bonvoy Boundless credit card?

-With the the Marriott Bonvoy Boundless card, you earn 6 Marriott Bonvoy points per dollar at Marriott properties, and 2 Marriott Bonvoy points per dollar on everything else.
+With the the Marriott Bonvoy Boundless card, you earn 6 Marriott Bonvoy points per dollar at Marriott properties (for a total of up to 17 points per dollar, depending on your elite status), and 2 Marriott Bonvoy points per dollar on everything else.
 The earn rate on this card seems high, but Marriott points aren’t as valuable as other points.